Skip to content

 1. It is generally expected that all tenure-track faculty members from the seven participating departments will be accepted into the Program (School of Biological Sciences, Biochemistry, Chemistry, Medicinal Chemistry, Oncological Sciences, and Molecular Pharmaceutics, and Pharmacology and Toxicology).

-3. All faculty members of the Biological Chemistry Program belong to one or more Research Track(s).
+3. All faculty members of the Biological Chemistry Program belong to one or more Research Emphasis Areas (REAs).

-4. All Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each Biological Chemistry Program class.
+5. All Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each Biological Chemistry Program class.
 The low student/faculty ratio in the Biological Chemistry Program contributes to a high level of student choice and to an outstanding training environment.
+Faculty who have active research labs but who are not currently taking PhD students can be included in the Affiliate list.

-7. Faculty are strongly encouraged to take no more than two students each year (from MB & BC combined).
+8. Faculty are strongly encouraged to take no more than two thesis students each year (from MB & BC combined).
 Faculty wishing to take more than two students must get prior approval from their Department Chair and the Program Director(s).

 Faculty Application to the Biological Chemistry Program